 Figure 4 plots the annual differences (the β{1t} parameters), along with the associated 95% confidence intervals.
-The results indicate that prior to 1945, there was not differential usage of words whose stem first entered the patent record in secret or non-secret patents, but that beginning in 1945, the software (ABBYY FineReader 14) was used for the OCR, its output is imperfect.
+The results indicate that prior to 1945, there was not differential usage of words whose stem first entered the patent record in secret or non-secret patents, but that beginning in 1945, the use of words from secret patents in this broader literature discretely jumps, with the difference extract text from the DPPI catalogs might be interfering with these results.
+Although the best available commercial software (ABBYY FineReader 14) was used for the OCR, its output is imperfect.
 The analysis described above was repeated with fuzzy matching to the DPPI catalogs, allowing matches with a Levenshtein edit distance of up to one character - though it is not obvious that this is an improvement, given that one character differences can represent distinct molecular structures (e.g., octane versus octene).
 The results with fuzzy matching are similar to those in Table 7 for the sample of words, but the effects fade for the sample of stems.

-use of words from secret patents discretely jumps, with the difference persistent through at least 1955 - consistent with previously-documented positive selection into secrecy, and delayed usage in this broader literature.
-14 Though not presented here, no such differences are present for stems originating in patents evaluated for secrecy but not made secret (the β{2t} parameters), which are precisely-estimated zeros.
-The sharp jump in 1945 in the use of technical words with stems from secret patents around the time that the secrecy orders were rescinded suggests that the policy was indeed effective at achieving the intended objective.
+persistent through at least 195.18 Though not presented here, no such differences are present for stems originating in patents evaluated for secrecy but not made secret (the β{2t} parameters), which are precisely-estimated zeros.
+The sharp jump in 1945 in the use of technical words with stems from secret patents around the time that the secrecy orders were rescinded suggests the policy was indeed effective at achieving the intended objective.